 Overview

 By using the templates included in JMAG-Express, you can create motor models and evaluate design plans both quickly and easily.
-In addition, by combining the prepared scenarios, you can run magnetic design, thermal design, and structural design all at the same time.
+In addition, by combining the prepared scenarios, you can run magnetic design, thermal design, structural design, and electric field design all at the same time.

-In this example, the part temperature and stress are evaluated at the same time for the motor design plan, and a design plan that meets the requirements is explored.
+In this example, the efficiency, part temperature, stress, and electric breakdown are evaluated at the same time for the motor design plan, and a design plan that meets the requirements is explored.

 Design Requirements, Design Variables

-Table 1 shows the design requirements, Fig. 1 shows the rotor core and geometry that are the design variables, and Table 2 shows the cooling specifications.
+Table 1 shows the design requirements, Fig. 1 shows the rotor core and coil wire geometry that are the design variables, and Table 2 shows the cooling specifications.

-The rotor core slit depth and the cooling jacket flow velocity are also design variables.
+The design variables are the rotor core slit depth, wire geometry, and cooling jacket flow velocity.

 Initial Design Plan Evaluation

-Fig. 2, Fig. 3, and Fig. 4 show the efficiency map, average temperature of each part, and maximum stress position, respectively, for a rotor core slit depth of 0.5 mm and a cooling jacket flow velocity of 0.5 msec.
-Table 3 shows the maximum stress value.
+Fig. 2, Fig. 3, Fig. 4, and Fig. 5 show the efficiency map, average temperature of each part, maximum stress position, and maximum electric breakdown factor position, respectively, for a rotor core slit depth of 0.1 mm, a wire width of 3.5 mm, a wire height of 4.5 mm, and a cooling jacket flow velocity of 0.02 m/s.
+Table 3 shows the maximum stress value and the electric breakdown factor.
+The stress and electric breakdown factor shown are for a rotation speed of 10,000 r/min and a test voltage of 5,000 V, respectively.

 From Fig. 2, it can be seen that the maximum torque exceeds the requirement of 280 Nm and the efficiency at the rated point exceeds the requirement of 95%.

-On the contrary, Fig. 3 shows that the coil temperature is 130 deg C, and Fig. 4 and Table 3 show that the maximum stress occurs at the bridge where it exceeds 200 MPa.
-This indicates that adjustments are necessary in terms of the temperature and stress.
+On the contrary, Fig. 3 shows that the coil temperature exceeds 130 deg C, the magnet temperature exceeds 100 deg C, and Fig. 4, Fig. 5, and Table 3 show that the maximum stress occurs at the bridge, where it exceeds 200 MPa, and for the insulation paper, the electric breakdown factor exceeds 1.
+This indicates that adjustments are necessary in terms of temperature, stress, and the presence of electric breakdown.

 Design Plan Adjustments